Fundamentals of Engineering (FE) and Fundamentals of Surveying (FS)

 You are only allowed to bring three items with you to the test:

 - You must bring a government issued ID, e.g. a drivers license or passport.
 Purdue photo IDs are no longer accepted!
-If you forget to bring the correct ID your exam material will be collected and you will be required to leave the exam room.
+If you forget to bring the correct ID you will not be admitted.
 A positive ID check will be made four times during the exam!

 How will I know if I've passed?